CloudStar2077/baby-tools-shop/README.md

 Because unnecessary files in the container would consume resources they should be ignored in the container build by setting up the `.dockerignore` file.
 This includes the Dockerfile, Git, temporary files, logs, environment variables etc.

 For a simular purpose create the `.gitignore`.
-This contains
+This contains everything to ignore uploading into the repository.
+Basicly files which are automatically generated, local (database, settings), secret or doesn't belong in the repository.